What are the most common e-invoicing errors and mistakes in the Peppol network?

-Given the digital nature of e-invoices, it is obviously a counterintuitive practice as that the recipient can visualize information in any way it wants in their system.
+Given the digital nature of e-invoices, it is a counterintuitive practice as the recipient can visualize information in any way it wants in their system.
 Also, it inflicts on the processing of transactions in the recipient’s system.

 Discounts and charges as invoice lines

-Invoice lines should never include other information than purchased products or services.
+Invoice lines should never include information other than purchased products or services.
 Nevertheless, other information is entered into e-invoices by default by some suppliers as a consequence of legacy systems or a lack of understanding of how to manage electronic business documents.

-Outrageous attachment file sizes
+Outrageous file sizes on attachments

 In e-invoicing, it’s the same thing.
 Even if OpenPeppol, the governing non-profit organization in charge of the Peppol playbook — how communication in the network is conducted — has recently increased the file size from a total of 10 MB to 100 MB, it can still be an issue.